 Pictured above left Embsay railway station looking towards Bolton Abbey station.
 On the right part of the track between Embsay and Bolton Abbey with a siding to the left.
 This section was restored in the 1990s over 100 years after its initial opening as part of the line from Ilkley to Skipton.

 For an alternative route to the summit you could try our Burnsall to Appletreewick and Simon's Seat Walk.
-This visits the pretty village of Appletreewick where you can pay a visit to the historic Craven Arms Pub.
+This visits the pretty villages of Burnsall and Appletreewick where you can pay a visit to the historic Craven Arms Pub.